I’ve worked with polyurethane surfaces for years, and I know many people love its finish. However, not everyone feels the same.

 What Happens If You Paint Over Polyurethane?

 Painting over polyurethane is a process.
-However, we do not recommend painting directly on polyurethane since the paint will just peel right off.
+However, I do not recommend painting directly on polyurethane as the paint will just peel right off.

 With the right steps, you can properly apply paint over polyurethane.
 Make sure to sand the surface properly using fine-grade sandpaper.
 Check surface imperfections before proceeding to clean, sand, prime, and paint.

 The preparations will vary depending on surface conditions.
 Here are some polyurethane surface conditions you should note: